National Nutrition Agency

-The National Nutrition Agency (Badan Gizi Nasional), is a cabinet-level agency formed by President Joko Widodo to initiate Prabowo Subianto's free lunch for students and provide nutritional adequacy for 4 vulnerable groups: students (of elementary to senior high school, special needs education, and pesantrens), toddlers, pregnant women, and lactating women.
+The National Nutrition Agency (Badan Gizi Nasional; BGN), is a cabinet-level agency formed by President Joko Widodo to initiate Prabowo Subianto's free lunch for students and provide nutritional adequacy for four vulnerable groups: students (of elementary to senior high school, special education, and islamic boarding school), toddlers, pregnant women, and lactating women.
 82.9 million people of total Indonesian population will be targeted as beneficiary of this program.

 This agency is realization of Prabowo's campaign for providing free, nutritious food.

 History

 During his campaign, Prabowo promised that he will provide lunches for students.

-As the seed of the agency, a deputy of the National Food Agency, Deputy II (Food and Nutritional Insecurity) taken out from the agency and transformed into the agency.
-Due to this, National Nutrition Agency shared same office with National Food Agency during its formation period.
+As the foundation of the agency, Deputy II (Food and Nutritional Insecurity), a deputy of the National Food Agency, was removed from the agency and transformed into the new agency.
+Consequently, the National Nutrition Agency shared the same office with the National Food Agency during its formation period.

-On 15 August 2024, Joko Widodo signed formation of two of Prabowo's future cabinet-level agencies.
-National Nutrition Agency is one of the agencies.
-The National Nutrition Agency formed to facilitate and fulfill Prabowo's mission.
+On 15 August 2024, Joko Widodo signed the formation of two of Prabowo's future cabinet-level agencies.
+The National Nutrition Agency is one of these agencies, established to facilitate and fulfil Prabowo's mission.

-Despite being formed to fulfill Prabowo's free lunch program, Joko Widodo expected that in the future the agency not only take role as facilitator of free lunch program only, but also promoting and cultivating healthy lifestyle in Indonesia.
+Although it was created to support Prabowo's free lunch programme, Joko Widodo expects that in the future, the agency will not only serve as a facilitator of the free lunch programme but also promote and cultivate a healthy lifestyle in Indonesia.

-In October 2024, Dadan Hindayana, Head of the National Nutrition Agency, announced that the Indonesian government plans to allocate up to Rp 800 billion (US $51.16 million) per day for a free meals program to feed children across the country.
-This initiative is part of a broader effort to address child nutrition and improve food security nationwide.
+In October 2024, Dadan Hindayana, Head of the National Nutrition Agency, announced that the Indonesian government plans to allocate up to Rp 800 billion (US $51.16 million) per day for a free meals programme to feed children across the country.

+On 2 June 2026, President Prabowo removed Dadan as chair of BGN and Sony Sonjaya and Lodewyk Pusung as deputies; Dadan was succeeded by Nanik S Deyang.
+The following day, on 3 June, Dadan, Sony, and Lodewyk were arrested by the Attorney General's Office.
+The BGN headquarters was also searched by the AGO on the same day.
+Subsequently, the deputy head of the agency, Nanik Sudaryati Deyang was appointed as the new agency head.
+However, she left the agency after 45 days due to health issues.
+Deputy Agriculture Minister Sudaryono was appointed on 22 July 2026 as the new agency head.

 Funding

-IDR 71 trillions (US$4.542 billions) had been allocated in 2025, when the agency fully functioned to execute the program.
-Sri Mulyani, Minister of Finance, revealed that IDR 71 trillions used to fund the program is already allocated and will not take funds previously allocated for education affairs.
+IDR 71 trillion (US$4.542 billion) was allocated in 2025 when the National Nutrition Agency was fully operational to implement the free meals programme.
+Sri Mulyani, then-Minister of Finance, revealed that the IDR 71 trillion allocated to fund the programme has already been set aside and will not divert funds previously allocated for educational matters.
+For 2026, the budget was increased to IDR 335 trillion (US$21 billion), making it the largest budget allocation among all Indonesian ministries and agencies.